 To the class of 2020, you are resilient, you are brilliant and you are the movers-and-shakers that our world needs.
-Take what you have learned from your experiences within Temple University and the College of Education and let them propel you into greatness.
+Take what you have learned from your experiences within Temple University and the College of Education and Human Development and let them propel you into greatness.
 And remember to always give 100% in everything you do.
 Thank you and once again, congratulations!
 Now, let’s go celebrate!

 Michelle Benns-Cook, BA '15, MEd '20

 Good morning Dean Anderson, Dr. Eizen, faculty, administration, alumni, friends, family and congratulations to the class of 2020!

 As we celebrate our accomplishments today, I would like to acknowledge the individuals who have helped us arrive at this moment.
 Thank you to our family, friends and faculty.
 We could not have done this without you!